cd2bit/deafchi/docs-research/user-personas.md

 1. Being a public face, Amani gets recurring emails and messages asking for what organizations and events are there in the Chicago area.
 While she enjoys replying and helping them out, she is fatigued by repeating the same type of message, so she'd often copy and paste the previous message, and slightly personalize it.
 2. With organizations popping up and shutting down being common, it's difficult for Amani to track and stay updated on which one to recommend.
-3. Occasionally, she'd hear about a certain organization and realize that the organization has existed for a while, which she wishes that she has known about it when she had planned a recent event that they can both partner together.
+3. Occasionally, she'd hear about a certain organization and realize that the organization has existed for a while, which she wishes that she has known about it when she had planned a recent event that they could have both partnered together.

 Overall, Amani wants to continue organizing events, but be more smart about how she organizes and partners, and also to reduce the risks for burnout.